Open Nav

 Aidlab's temperature sensor

 It measures your skin temperature in the middle of other readings, collecting data from your chest.
 It was chosen as the best place with thin skin and warm blood flowing directly from the heart.
 The cardiovascular system of the chest lets us collect very accurate measurements.
-It uses a high-end infrared diode with phototransistor to receive your medical data.
 The whole measurement takes just several seconds.

 What is skin temperature